 Preschool Program Director/Parent

 Children have always been an integral part of my life.
 I come from a large, loving family and was raised in a very tight-knit community, so I have been caring for, playing with, and learning from kids since I can remember.
 I've also worked as a kindergarten teaching assistant, done volunteer work in schools, and worked as a private nanny for three years.
 My most thorough experience with children has been in my role as a mother though.
 My daughter, Ava, has inspired me to learn and grow in ways I did not even know were possible.
 Finding Patchwork was a dream come true for both of us.
 I am so grateful to have found a place that honors and celebrates my child and her learning process in the way that Patchwork does, and to learn as a teacher in this kind of setting!
 I am proud and grateful to have been a part of the Patchwork family since 2012, after receiving my certificate in Early Childhood Education through the TILA Teach and Lead teacher certification program.
 I received my BA in Sociology from Arizona State University in 2009.

-I have taught at The Patchwork School for four years and this will be my fifth year teaching!
+I have taught at The Patchwork School for five years and this will be my sixth year teaching!
 I have worked with and enjoy every age group.
 I first started working with children in an Americorps program through Project YES (youth envisioning social change) in Lafayette.
 Since then, I have worked with children in many different settings, including day camps, service learning projects, and classrooms.
 I received my Bachelor's degree in English with a concentration in poetry from The Colorado College.
 And recently finished my Master's degree in Education through Goddard College and The Patchwork School internship program.
 I love guitar, singing, reading, music, and art.
 I am an avid believer in unicorns and magic.
 I am a writer and a creator, and love the space The Patchwork School creates and offers for children, families, and teachers to engage in self-actualization through freedom, responsibility, and compassion.